missionpinball/mpf-docs/game_logic/ball_tracking/index.rst

 tracking and management system:

-+ The Ball Controller (located in the :doc:`/core/ball_controller` module) which manages everything.
++ The Ball Controller, which is a core MPF module that manages everything.
 + Individual :doc:`/mechs/ball_devices/index` (troughs, locks, etc.) which track how many balls they're currently holding, request new balls, eject balls, etc.
 + The :doc:`/mechs/playfield/index` device which is a special type of ball device that